-- (ii) an original or notarial copy of a certified government issued identification document, such as a driver's license, birth certificate, passport or other document acceptable to the Society which verifies the applicant's identity; - (iii) in the case of an applicant that is not a Canadian citizen, proof of the applicant's entitlement to work in Canada; - (iv) certificates of standing, dated not more than 30 days before the date of the application, from each of the governing bodies of which the applicant is a member, stating: - (A) whether the applicant is a member in good standing; - (B) whether the applicant is presently the subject of any disciplinary proceedings; and - (C) the details of any previous disciplinary proceedings taken against the applicant; - (v) the admission on transfer application fee as set out in Schedule 1; and - (vi) any other information and documents required by the Act or these Rules that the Executive Director requests.

-(2) Rules 715 and 729 apply to applications for admission as a transfer lawyer with any necessary changes.
+- (ii) a copy of certified government-issued photo identification, such as a driver's license, passport or other document acceptable to the Society, verifying the applicant's identity; - (iii) in the case of an applicant that is not a Canadian citizen, proof of the applicant's entitlement to work in Canada; - (iv) certificates of standing, dated not more than 30 days before the date of the application, from each of the governing bodies of which the applicant is a member, stating: - (A) whether the applicant is a member in good standing; - (B) whether the applicant is presently the subject of any disciplinary proceedings; and - (C) the details of any previous disciplinary proceedings taken against the applicant; - (v) the admission on transfer application fee as set out in Schedule 1; and - (vi) any other information and documents required by the Act or these Rules that the Executive Director requests. - (2) Rules 715 and 729 apply to applications for admission as a transfer lawyer with any necessary changes.

-[Rule 815(1)(b)(iv) deleted to remove testimonials requirement, changing numbering sequence, December 4, 2020]
+[Rule 815(1)(b)(iv) deleted to remove testimonials requirement, changing numbering sequence, December 4, 2020] [Rule 815(1)(b)(ii) amended, June 24, 2022]